amartellone/coreos-vagrant/Exercises.md

 host port:container port

+Note: The container is running in background but the service inside the container is running in foreground.

 # Understand the Docker networking basics

 In this lab we analyze the basic networking model used by Docker based on Linux Bridge.